biolog-partipilo/GBIF-taxonomy-checker/README.md

 ## Citation
-If you use this tool in research, please consider citing or acknowledging the repository.
+If you use this tool, please consider citing or acknowledging the repository.